 The world has their Beady Eye on Liam

-Yet, as they burst into ‘The Beat Goes On’, which is Beady Eye’s answer to ‘Don’t Look Back In Anger’, the crowd’s reaction is more like a rapturous response to a classic single…and maybe one day, it might be.
-The song’s not old enough to be a classic yet.
+As they launch into ‘The Beat Goes On’, Beady Eye’s response to ‘Don’t Look Back In Anger’, the crowd reacts like they’re hearing a classic single… perhaps one day it will be.
+However, the song is still too new to be considered a classic.

-Almost everyone sings along, despite the fact the band’s album ‘Different Gear, Still Speeding’, was only released four days earlier.
+Almost everyone in the audience sings along, even though the band’s album ‘Different Gear, Still Speeding’ was released merely four days prior.

-Any first-gig nerves from singer Liam, guitarist Gem Archer, bass Andy Bell, and drummer Chris Sharrock, where non existent as the fans…the people…took them in with open arms at Barrowlands, Glasgow.
+Any nerves that might have plagued singer Liam, guitarist Gem Archer, bassist Andy Bell, and drummer Chris Sharrock were non-existent, as the fans welcomed them with open arms at Barrowlands in Glasgow.

-From the moment they tear into the boisterous mod-rock of ‘Four Letter Word’, the 2,000 fans give it everything they’ve got…and so do the band.
+From the moment they dive into the lively mod-rock of ‘Four Letter Word’, the 2,000 fans give their all… and so does the band.

-Even though Beady Eye wear their influences on their sleeves, there are signs of originality bursting to get out in the colossal wall of sound that is called ‘The Morning Son’.
+While Beady Eye clearly showcases their influences, there are indicators of originality fighting to emerge within the massive wall of sound known as ‘The Morning Son’.

-At the end Liam says, “We’ve only got a few tunes…but stick with us, next year we’ll have some more.”
+At the conclusion, Liam states, “We’ve only got a few tunes… but hang in there with us, and next year we’ll have some more.”

 by Wallace McTavish